MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/quickstarts/sdk/autosuggest-client-library-csharp.md

 ## Create environment variables

 >[!NOTE]
 > The endpoints for resources created after July 1, 2019 use the custom subdomain format shown below.
-For more information and a complete list of regional endpoints, see [Custom subdomain names for Cognitive Services](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-custom-subdomains).
+For more information and a complete list of regional endpoints,

 Using your key and endpoint from the resource you created, create two environment variables for authentication:
 <!-- replace the below variable names with the names expected in the code sample.-->
 * `AUTOSUGGEST_SUBSCRIPTION_KEY`: The resource key for authenticating your requests.
 * `AUTOSUGGEST_ENDPOINT`: The resource endpoint for sending API requests.
-It should look like this: `https://<your-custom-subdomain>.api.cognitive.microsoft.com`.

 Use the instructions for your operating system.
 <!-- replace the below endpoint and key examples -->